DulanDias/mongosense/README.md

     * limit: The number of documents to return.
     * skip: The number of documents to skip.
 * Returns: The instance of the MongoSenseQueryBuilder for method chaining.

+#### Pagination Logic:
+When implementing pagination, you typically calculate how many documents to skip based on the current page number and the page size (number of items per page).
+Here's the formula:

+* Skip Formula: skip = (pageNumber - 1) * pageSize
+* Limit Formula: limit = pageSize
+With the skip() and limit() methods, you can easily create a paginated query.